 A map of the European continent

-Demographic change impacts the lives of future Europeans.
-A focus on resilience means that policies are thought of in terms of proactive planning, adaptability, flexibility and where possible, prevention.
+Demographic change impacts the lives of all Europeans.
+Resilience means to focus on proactive planning, adaptability, and prevention.

 Meet Arnstein Aassve